Azure/azure-service-operator/docs/hugo/content/design/ADR-2024-02-Upstream-Deletion/_index.md

 ## Decision

-Deletion of an upstream resource inevitably results in that resource being removed from ASO as we don't retain sufficient information to regenerate the resource.
-This is a breaking change.
+Deletion inevitably means that attempts to use the API will fail because the backing resource provider will no longer accept the requests.

+This is a breaking change no matter what ASO does, even if we found a way to work around our current inability to regenerate the resource.

 ASO should work to be aware of upcoming deprecations, to document them where ASO users may be affected, and to provide migration paths to newer versions where possible.

-We may want to consider building upgrade tooling into `asoctl` on occasion.
+We may want to consider building upgrade tooling into `asoctl` to make migration smoother.